jsomsanith/ngMyo/README.md

 name        | arguments                                              | description
 ------------|--------------------------------------------------------|------------
 getDevice | myoId:Integer | Get the MyoDevice associated with provided id getEventsForDevice | myoId:Integer | Get the Map of registered callbacks for the MyoDevice.
 Map key : event String, value : Array of callback functions getOptions | _none_ | Get the options.
-See Myo options below on | event:String, callback:Function, myoId:Integer(_Optional_) | Register a callback function that will be triggered when the event is triggered (see Myo events below).
-The myoId is optional.
-If provided, the callback will be attach to the designated MyoDevice, if not, it will be attached to the device 0.
-This method must be called before `start()`, otherwise the callback will not be taken into account. start | options:Object(_Optional_) | Last function to call.
-It will connect to the websocket and register the MyoDevices.
-The options are optionals.
+See Myo options below on | event:String, callback:Function, myoId:Integer(_Optional_) | Register a callback function that will be triggered when the event is triggered (see Myo events below).<br/>The myoId is optional.
+If provided, the callback will be attach to the designated MyoDevice, if not, it will be attached to the device 0. <br/>This method must be called before `start()`, otherwise the callback will not be taken into account. start | options:Object(_Optional_) | Last function to call.
+It will connect to the websocket and register the MyoDevices. <br/>The options are optionals.
 If `undefined`, ngMyo will take default values (see Myo options below)

 Myo events

 name        | description                                            | Callback function arguments
 ------------|--------------------------------------------------------|----------------------------
-orientation | The user move his arm. | device:MyoDevice, data:{accelerometer,gyroscope,orientation,rpy,rpyDiff}
+orientation | The user move his arm. | device:MyoDevice, data:{accelerometer,gyroscope,orientation,rpy,rpyDiff}<ul>
 * data.accelerometer: x,y,z - acceleration in G unit
 * data.gyroscope: x,y,z - movement in rad/sec
 * data.orientation: x,y,z,w - quaternion
 * data.rpy: roll, pitch, yaw - calculated if the useRollPitchYaw option (see Myo Options below) is true.
-* data.rpyDiff: roll, pitch, yaw - calculated diff if offset is defined in MyoDevice (see MyoDevice) pose | The user execute a pose : 'thumb_to_pinky', 'fingers_spread', 'wave_in', 'wave_out', 'fist'.
+* data.rpyDiff: roll, pitch, yaw - calculated diff if offset is defined in MyoDevice (see MyoDevice)</ul>
+pose | The user execute a pose : 'thumb_to_pinky', 'fingers_spread', 'wave_in', 'wave_out', 'fist'.
 These values must be passed to Myo.on.
-Do not pass 'pose' to register a callback. | device:MyoDevice arm_recognized | The user perform the arm recognized movement | device:MyoDevice arm_lost | The armband has lost the arm recognition [ device:MyoDevice
+Do not pass 'pose' to register a callback. | device:MyoDevice arm_recognized | The user perform the arm recognized movement | device:MyoDevice
+arm_lost | The armband has lost the arm recognition [ device:MyoDevice